Lussskki/SpaceWar/README.md

 Second way is for play is Google Drive link: https://drive.google.com/file/d/1ZE1tuCIBr2ShddQsSS4xpfwIwLLMOy2l/view?usp=sharing

-To run the game, you need download from this link, just open exe file and enjoy.
+To run the game, you need download from this link, copy the exe file to repository and than play.

 ## Instructions